-The fact is, you’re just human; give yourself some compassion and forgiveness and move forward with a plan to do better next time.
+The fact is, you’re just human.
+Give yourself some compassion and forgiveness and move forward with a parenting plan to do better next time.

 2. Parents feeling out of control

 Overreacting can become a problem if you feel completely out of control.
 You may hate the way you’re responding to a person or situation, but you can’t seem to stop yourself.
 It’s as if the angry reaction takes over.
 This is a sign that something may be wrong.

 3. Panicky feelings

 Do you feel panicky and helpless when you are reacting to something difficult?
 If your overreactions are indicative of a problem, then you may feel desperate to avoid yet another scenario that you know is going to play out like the ones before it.

 Naturally, people who have this issue want to overcome it.
 Here are some tips:

-Just stop.
+Just stop, parents.
 Take a moment and breathe, remove yourself from the situation for a few moments, and look at things from a third-person point of view.
 Walk away if you need to and say something simple such as, “I need to think about this.”

 How does your body feel?
 Tense?
 Hot?
 Are you sweating?
 Is your heart racing?
-This means you’re reacting strongly – perhaps too strongly – to what’s going on.
+This means you’re reacting strongly – perhaps too strongly – to what’s going on as a parent.